-- (4) An authorized person entering any premises by virtue of paragraph (1) or a warrant under paragraph (3) may - (a) take with him such other person and such equipment as he considers necessary; - (b) carry out such inspections, measurements and tests as he considers necessary for the discharge of any of the Committee's functions under this Law; and - (c) take away such samples or articles as he considers necessary for that purpose. - (5) On leaving any unoccupied premises which he has entered by virtue of paragraph (1) or a warrant under paragraph (3) the authorized person shall leave them as effectively secured against unauthorized entry as he found them.

-- (6) A warrant issued in pursuance of paragraph (3) shall continue in force until the purpose for which the entry is required has been satisfied. - (7) Any reference in this Article to an emergency is a reference to a case where the person requiring entry has reasonable cause to believe that circumstances exist which are likely to endanger life or health and that immediate entry is necessary to verify the existence of those circumstances or to ascertain their cause and effect a remedy.
+- (4) An authorized person entering any premises by virtue of paragraph (1) or a warrant under paragraph (3) may - (a) take with the authorized person such other person and such equipment as the authorized person considers necessary; - (b) carry out such inspections, measurements and tests as the authorized person considers necessary for the discharge of any of the Minister's functions under this Law; and - (c) take away such samples or articles as the authorized person considers necessary for that purpose. - (5) On leaving any unoccupied premises which the authorized person has entered by virtue of paragraph (1) or a warrant under paragraph (3) the authorized person shall leave them as effectively secured against unauthorized entry as the authorized person found them. - (6) A warrant issued in pursuance of paragraph (3) shall continue in force until the purpose for which the entry is required has been satisfied. - (7) Any reference in this Article to an emergency is a reference to a case where the person requiring entry has reasonable cause to believe that circumstances exist which are likely to endanger life or health and that immediate entry is necessary to verify the existence of those circumstances or to ascertain their cause and effect a remedy.

-Powers of entry to vehicles, machinery or equipment
+11 Powers of entry to vehicles, machinery or equipment

-- (1) Any authorized person may, on production, if so required, of his authority - (a) enter or open a vehicle, machinery or equipment, if necessary by force; or - (b) remove a vehicle, machinery or equipment from a street to a secure place, for the purpose of taking any action, or executing any work, authorized by or required under this Law in relation to a statutory nuisance within sub-paragraph (j) of paragraph (1) of Article 2 caused by noise emitted from or caused by the vehicle, machinery or equipment.
+- (1) Any authorized person may, on production, if so required, of the authorized person's authority - (a) enter or open a vehicle, machinery or equipment, if necessary by force: or - (b) remove a vehicle, machinery or equipment from a street to a secure place, for the purpose of taking any action, or executing any work, authorized by or required under this Law in relation to a statutory nuisance within Article 2(1)(i) caused by noise emitted from or caused by the vehicle, machinery or equipment.

-- (2) Subject to paragraph (3), on leaving any unattended vehicle, machinery or equipment that he has entered or opened under paragraph (1), the authorized person shall leave it secured against interference or theft in such a manner and as effectually as he found it. - (3) If the authorized person is unable to comply with paragraph (2), he shall for the purpose of securing the unattended vehicle, machinery or equipment either - (a) immobilise it by such means as he considers expedient; or

-- (b) remove it from the street to a secure place. - (4) In carrying out any function under paragraph (1), (2) or (3), the authorized person shall not cause more damage than is necessary. - (5) Before a vehicle, machinery or equipment is entered, opened or removed under paragraph (1), the Committee shall notify a police officer of the intention to take action under that paragraph. - (6) After a vehicle, machinery or equipment has been removed under paragraph (1) or (3), the Committee shall notify a police officer of its removal and current location. - (7) For the purposes of paragraph (5) of Article 7, any expenses reasonably incurred by the Committee under paragraph (2) or (3) shall be treated as incurred by the Committee under paragraph (4) of Article 7 in abating or preventing the recurrence of the statutory nuisance in question.
+- (2) Subject to paragraph (3), on leaving any unattended vehicle, machinery or equipment that the authorized person has entered or opened under paragraph (1), the authorized person shall leave it secured against interference or theft in such a manner and as effectually as the authorized person found it. - (3) If the authorized person is unable to comply with paragraph (2), the authorized person shall for the purpose of securing the unattended vehicle, machinery or equipment either - (a) immobilise it by such means as the authorized person considers expedient; or - (b) remove it from the street to a secure place. - (4) In carrying out any function under paragraph (1), (2) or (3), the authorized person shall not cause more damage than is necessary. - (5) Before a vehicle, machinery or equipment is entered, opened or removed under paragraph (1), the Minister shall notify a police officer of the intention to take action under that paragraph. - (6) After a vehicle, machinery or equipment has been removed under paragraph (1) or (3), the Minister shall notify a police officer of its removal and current location. - (7) For the purposes of Article 7(5), any expenses reasonably incurred by the Minister under paragraph (2) or (3) shall be treated as incurred by the Minister under Article 7(4) in abating or preventing the recurrence of the statutory nuisance in question.

-Offences relating to entry
+12 Offences relating to entry